KnpLabs/knp-components/doc/pager/intro.md

 - Pagination view extensions based on event.
 - Paginator extensions based on events, etc.: another object pagination compatibilities.
 - Supports multiple paginations during one request
-- Separation of conserns, paginator is responsible for generating the pagination view only, pagination view - for displaying purposes.
+- Separation of conserns, paginator is responsible for generating the pagination view only, pagination view - for representation purposes.
+- Does not require initializing specific adapters

 ## Usage examples: